RabbitSeries/AdventofCode/README.md

 2023  | 20/25 ⭐⭐      |     Not yet
 2024  | 25/25 ⭐⭐      |    0.965016

-> Runs on github actions
+> Runs on github actions.
 > Maybe use ifstream.rdbuf() to stringstream at once will benefit more time efficiency.

 ### 2024 Progress: 25/25 ⭐⭐